Logic: Systems of logic

+Systems of logic are theoretical frameworks for assessing the correctness of reasoning and arguments.
+For over two thousand years, Aristotelian logic was treated as the canon of logic in the Western world, but modern developments in this field have led to a vast proliferation of logical systems.
+One prominent categorization divides modern formal logical systems into classical logic, extended logics, and deviant logics.

 Aristotelian

-Aristotelian logic encompasses a great variety of topics, including metaphysical theses about ontological categories and problems of scientific explanation.
+Aristotelian logic encompasses a great variety of topics.
+They include metaphysical theses about ontological categories and problems of scientific explanation.
 But in a more narrow sense, it is identical to term logic or syllogistics.
-A syllogism is a certain form of argument involving three propositions: two premises and a conclusion.
+A syllogism is a form of argument involving three propositions: two premises and a conclusion.
 Each proposition has three essential parts: a subject, a predicate, and a copula connecting the subject to the predicate.
 For example, the proposition "Socrates is wise" is made up of the subject "Socrates", the predicate "wise", and the copula "is".
 The subject and the predicate are the terms of the proposition.
-In this sense, Aristotelian logic does not contain complex propositions made up of various simple propositions.
+Aristotelian logic does not contain complex propositions made up of simple propositions.
 It differs in this aspect from propositional logic, in which any two propositions can be linked using a logical connective like "and" to form a new complex proposition.

-Aristotelian logic differs from predicate logic in that the subject is either universal, particular, indefinite, or singular.
+In Aristotelian logic, the subject can be universal, particular, indefinite, or singular.
 For example, the term "all humans" is a universal subject in the proposition "all humans are mortal".
 A similar proposition could be formed by replacing it with the particular term "some humans", the indefinite term "a human", or the singular term "Socrates".

-In predicate logic, on the other hand, universal and particular propositions would be expressed by using a quantifier and two predicates.
-Another key difference is that Aristotelian logic only includes predicates for simple properties of entities, but lacks predicates corresponding to relations between entities.
+Aristotelian logic only includes predicates for simple properties of entities.
+But it lacks predicates corresponding to relations between entities.
 The predicate can be linked to the subject in two ways: either by affirming it or by denying it.
 For example, the proposition "Socrates is not a cat" involves the denial of the predicate "cat" to the subject "Socrates".
-Using different combinations of subjects and predicates, a great variety of propositions and syllogisms can be formed.
-Syllogisms are characterized by the fact that the premises are linked to each other and to the conclusion by sharing one predicate in each case.
-Thus, these three propositions contain three predicates, referred to as major term, minor term, and middle term.
+Using combinations of subjects and predicates, a great variety of propositions and syllogisms can be formed.
+Syllogisms are characterized by the fact that the premises are linked to each other and to the conclusion by sharing one term in each case.
+Thus, these three propositions contain three terms, referred to as major term, minor term, and middle term.
 The central aspect of Aristotelian logic involves classifying all possible syllogisms into valid and invalid arguments according to how the propositions are formed.
 For example, the syllogism "all men are mortal; Socrates is a man; therefore Socrates is mortal" is valid.
 The syllogism "all cats are mortal; Socrates is mortal; therefore Socrates is a cat", on the other hand, is invalid.